hannesrudolph/llm-code-helper/README.md

 * **Structured Data:** This JSON format provides a clear and structured way to represent code changes, making it easier to parse and apply them programmatically using the `process-changes` endpoint.
 * **Reduced Ambiguity:** The specific format reduces ambiguity and ensures that the AI assistant's instructions are interpreted correctly.
 * **Improved Efficiency:** By providing instructions in this format, you can streamline the process of applying code changes and avoid the need for manual interpretation or rewriting.
+* **Verification:** The inclusion of the original text allows for verification before making changes, reducing the risk of unintended modifications.

 If you understand my instructions and the context, please indicate it with a one-sentence response.
 ````